 Current

-In addition to my Veni-research, I’m also involved in other research projects, such as the project ‘Filtering reality: (Re)constructing media literacy programs related to body image on social media in co-creation with pre- and early adolescents’ (Digital Sciences for Society-project, Tilburg University, PI: Anne-Mette Hermans), a research project about lived experiences of vaginismus, representations of gender identity in children's literature, and about the intersection of epistemic injustice and gender in medicine.
+In addition to working on my main research project, I’m also involved in other projects, such as the project ‘Filtering reality: Social Media and Body Image of Adolescents’ (Digital Sciences for Society-project, Tilburg University), and about the intersection of epistemic injustice and gender in medicine.

 Supervision, teaching, extracurricular activities

 Besides from my research activities,I am involved in the Master program ‘Health Humanities’ at Tilburg University as the thesis coordinator, thesis-supervisor, and lecturer.
-In the fall of 2023, I teach the course ‘Diversity and Equity in Health and Medicine’.
-At Tilburg University College (spring 2024) I teach the course ‘Bodies in Anthropology and Philosophy’.
-I am also involved in the BA program of Cultural Studies at Tilburg University (in co-constructing the courses ‘Bodies in Media’ and ‘Practices of Digital Activism’).
+In the fall, I teach the course ‘Diversity and Equity in Health and Medicine’.
+At Tilburg University College, I teach the course ‘Bodies in Anthropology and Philosophy’.
+I am also involved in the BA program of Cultural Studies at Tilburg University - namely in co-constructing and teaching the courses ‘Bodies in Media’ and ‘Practices of Digital Activism’.
 Additionally, I'm the co-supervisor in Hans-Georg Eilenberger’s PhD-project ‘Age and existence.
 An empirical-philosophical investigation to late life’, and in Ingeborg van den Bold's PhD project ‘Mindfulness and the body in the experience of being ill’.
 Since March 2022, I'm a member of the Tilburg Young Academy (TYA), specifically working on the topic gender equity in academia.
-As a TYA-member, I'm part of a working- and steering group on (improving) social safety at the university.
-I'm involved as an affiliated researcher at VID University, Norway, and part of the research group ‘Gender, health and interaction’.
+As a TYA-member, I was part of a working- and steering group on (improving) social safety at the university.
+I’m also a member of the research ethics committee at the Tilburg School of Humanities and Digital Sciences (Tilburg University).
 Finally, together with Lisa Guntram (Linköping University), I'm the co-founder of the ‘Women's Marginalized Health Network’ (WOMAHN), which aims to provide a platform for researchers to share, discuss, and disseminate their research about marginalization in relation to women's health.
+For more info on the WOMAHN research network, click here.

 Past